-PURPOSE: Study Rooms, provided by some of the libraries in the Southeastern Public Library System of Oklahoma, are to serve the educational, learning, and social needs of the community and are free of charge.
+PURPOSE: Study Rooms, provided by some of the libraries in the Southeast Oklahoma Library System, are to serve the educational, learning, and social needs of the community and are free of charge.

 SIGN-IN REQUIRED: All individuals or groups wishing to use the study rooms must sign-in at the customer service desk before use.